Episcopal Diocese of Maryland

 The Episcopal Diocese of Maryland forms part of Province 3 of the Episcopal Church in the United States of America.
 Having been divided twice, it no longer includes all of Maryland and now consists of the central, northern, and western Maryland counties of Allegany, Anne Arundel, Baltimore, Calvert, Carroll, Frederick, Garrett, Harford, Howard, and Washington, as well as the independent city of Baltimore.

+The diocese reported 36,479 members in 2017 and 25,905 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income for the 97 filing congregations of the diocese in 2024 was $23,105,051.
+Average Sunday attendance (ASA) was 6,160 persons, a relative decline from 9,404 in 2016.